Container

 describe('Filtering Instances', function () {

-it('should filter instances by predicate', function () {
+it('should filter instances by type predicate', function () {

 .addRegistration(R.fromClass(Logger))